Best B2B Payment Solutions for Small Businesses

 - Lacks a free, built-in virtual terminal

-- Does not serve high-risk businesses
+- Does not work with high-risk businesses

 - Monthly Subscription: $0